 It’s the 21st Century.
 Where is My Flying Car?

-I got into a great discussion at lunch yesterday with a colleague on the state of affairs in innovation – most of it was the same kind of opening one hears typically about the future – one of the questions most asked is – whatever happened to the flying car?
+I got into a great discussion at lunch yesterday with a colleague on the state of affairs in innovation – most of it was the same kind of opening one typically hears about the future – one of the questions most asked is – whatever happened to the flying car?

 Remember those old films and articles talking about the future and how awesome it was going to be – that everyone would be driving around in self-driving cars, and we’d even have flying cars.